 If a child is not struggling with a learning or developmental disability, anger problems are possibly a signal that they are frustrated with something in their home environment, and that parents are reacting instead of acting with love.

-If you are seeing angry outbursts in your child on a regular basis, let me encourage you to reach out to a licensed christian therapist to help you get to the root of the issue.
+If you are seeing angry outbursts in your child on a regular basis, let me encourage you to reach out to a licensed therapist at San Diego Christian Counseling to help you get to the root of the issue.
 This can help give you the tools to train your child without exasperating them, providing you with a healthier relationship and a more peaceful home.

 Photos